-The vascular system, also called the circulatory system, is a network of vessels that carries blood throughout the body- delivering essential nutrients and oxygen, and taking away waste material.
-When one of these vessels is not formed normally (malformed), connected abnormally, or not formed at all, this can affect the body in many different ways.
-This condition is generally called a congenital vascular malformation (CVM).
+The vascular system (also called the circulatory system) is a network of vessels that carry blood throughout the body, delivering essential nutrients and oxygen and taking away waste material.
+Sometimes these vessels are not formed normally (malformed), are connected abnormally, or are not formed at all.
+This condition is known as a Congenital Vascular Malformation and affects the body in many different ways.
+At UVA Interventional Radiology, we provide treatment for a variety of vascular malformations.

 Article Reviewed by Dr. Alan Matsumoto and Dr. Auh Whan Park